AI Exam

 - Signs may include decreased vibration sense, impaired proprioception, and retinal microaneurysms.

-Signs of Cardiovascular Disease:
+Signs of Cardiovascular Disease

 - Displaced apex beat, murmurs, or gallop rhythms may indicate left ventricular hypertrophy or diastolic dysfunction.